Calendly’s automated meeting scheduler gets new enterprise features

 Join Transform 2021 this July 12-16.
 Register for the AI event of the year.

-Calendly, an automated meeting scheduling tool for businesses, has launched a dedicated enterprise plan with added support for businesses needing advanced security and control of their Calendly deployment.
+Calendly, an automated meeting scheduling tool for businesses, has launched a dedicated enterprise plan with added support for businesses that need advanced security and control of their Calendly deployment.
 The launch comes just a few months after the Atlanta, Georgia-based company raised $350 million, its first notable external funding in its eight-year history.

 Founded in 2013, Calendly is focused primarily on helping businesses schedule meetings with people outside their company, such as sales staff looking to set up a briefing with a potential client.
 The company claims a host of major customers including LinkedIn and Zendesk.